bitatomy/melon/README.md

 # Melon
 A project focused on teaching myself Android Development.
-The app is built around Twitter hash tags (#) and reveals the most used hash tags at any given time.
+Google's Android website is one of the primary resources I followed in addition to various books.

 # License